A note on the Tur\'an number of a Berge odd cycle

 \begin{proof} Let us assume we are given a copy $Q$ of $F_0$ in $G'$ such that $uv$ is the edge that needs to be subdivided to obtain $F$.
 Observe that there is no edge between $V_1$ and $V_2$ in $G'$, thus $Q$ is in one of them, say $V_1$.
 Let $w$ be a vertex of $M(uv)$ with $u\neq w\neq v$, then $w\in V_2$, thus $w$ is not in $Q$.

-We say that a hyperedge $H$ in $\cH$ is \textit{good} if $H$ contains $u$ and $w$ and $H$ is not $M(e)$ for any edge $e$ of $Q$.
+We say that a hyperedge $H$ in $\cH$ is \textit{good} if $H$ contains $u$ and $w$ for some $w\in M(uv)\setminus\{u,v\}$ and $H$ is not $M(e)$ for any edge $e$ of $Q$.
 If there is a good hyperedge, then we build a Berge-$F$ with the following core: we subdivide $uv$ with $w$.
 For each edge $e$ of this core we assign $M(e)$ except for $uw$ (where we assign $H$) and $vw$ (where we assign $M(uv)$).
 This way we obtain a Berge-$F$, a contradiction.

 $M(uv)$ shares at least one sub-edge with a hyperedge $H\in \cH_1$.
 If the sub-edge shares exactly one vertex with $uv$, then $H$ is good and we are done.
 Thus every sub-edge of $M(uv)$ shared with a hyperedge in $\cH_1$ has to contain none or both of $u$ and $v$.
 In both cases, when we tried to change $M_0(M(uv))$ when constructing $M$, we failed, because all such edges are matched to some other hyperedges of $\cH_2$.
-In particular, $uw$ is $M(a)$ for some $a\in A$.
-Observe that $a$ cannot be in $A^*$ by the definition of $A^*$.
+In particular, $uw$ is $M(a)$ for some $a\in A_0$ and for some $w\in M(u,v)\setminus\{u,v\}$.
+Observe that $w$ is in $V_2$, thus $M(a)$ has vertices from both parts $V_1$ and $V_2$, hence $a$ cannot be in $A^*$ by the definition of $A^*$.
 This implies $a$ is good, finishing the proof.

 \end{proof}